-Toyota's new robot glides around like R2-D2 from Star Wars.
+Toyota's new robot glides around like R2-D2 from the Star Wars movies.
 It is devoted to a single task: picking things up.

-HSR is short for "human support robot" and comes with a single mechanical arm that can grasp objects of various shapes and sizes and also pick up smaller items with a tiny suction cup.
+HSR is short for "human support robot."
+It comes with a single mechanical arm.
+It can grasp objects of various shapes and sizes and also pick up smaller items with a tiny suction cup.

 It doesn't have other tricks in its repertoire, except for a computer panel on its head for surfing the Internet.
 A person can also access the robot from another computer and use it like a camera-phone.

-Kouichi Ikeda, its engineer, is serious about using it to help around regular homes.
+Kouichi Ikeda is its engineer.
+He is serious about using it to help around regular homes.
 First it will be for people with disabilities and then for the elderly in general.
 Picking up is especially challenging for people with spinal disorders and other ailments that hamper the ability to stoop down and grab, he said.

 "Although it can only do one simple task of picking up, it's already making disabled people quite happy.
 We're just getting started.
-But eventually we want it to enter people's homes," Ikeda said at an exhibition of health care technology held in Yokohama, southwest of Tokyo.
+But eventually we want it to enter people's homes," Ikeda said at an exhibition of health care technology.
+It was held in Yokohama, southwest of Tokyo.

-"People feel more comfortable asking a robot to pick up after them than asking a human helper," said Tadashi Hatakenaka, manager and engineer at the Yokohama Rehabilitation Center.
+"People feel more comfortable asking a robot to pick up after them than asking a human helper," said Tadashi Hatakenaka.
+He is manager and engineer at the Yokohama Rehabilitation Center.

 A robot like HSR is also ideal to replace service dogs.
-They go through special training to help people with various disabilities, including those who use wheelchairs, have balance issues or may be prone to seizures, he said.
+The animals go through special training to help people with various disabilities.
+This includes those who use wheelchairs, have balance issues or may be prone to seizures, he said.